usertesting/chef-resource-cache/README.md

 * Changing the `conditions ({})` for a cache entry
 * Setting the resource_cache.ttl attribute to 0
 * Setting the resource_cache.enable attribute to false
-* Removing the cache files from the resource_cache['dir'] directory
+* Removing the cache files from the resource_cache.dir directory

 Attributes
 ----------